Why Every Business Needs an Employee Handbook

 The employee handbook acts as a central reference point for the business and its staff.
 It is usually non-contractual but ensures that employees are aware of both their terms and conditions of employment and all company policies.
 It will often contain at least 20 policies governing different aspects of workplace life and management.

+Although employee handbooks are not a legal requirement, unlike a statement of particulars, they can save a lot of misunderstanding further down the line.
 Even today, people are a business’s greatest asset.
 However, they can also be its greatest risk.
 By having an employee handbook in place, businesses can help to manage this risk and create a safe and productive working environment.

 What should employee handbooks contain?